Let's Enhance: A Deep Learning Approach to Extreme Deblurring of Text Images: Conclusion and Discussion

 While the positive impact of synthetic data is well-known in deep learning research \cite{Nikolenko:2019aa}, we have demonstrated it in the context of solving inverse problems.
 However, our focus is on the specific task of image deblurring, and therefore, further research is needed to draw more general conclusions on the benefits of synthetic data.

 Furthermore, the stability of our algorithmic pipeline remains to be investigated.
 As our methodology was deployed in a highly controlled challenge environment, its practical applicability to other types of blurred images is not guaranteed --- the HDC sanity check was just a first step in that direction.
 One important concern is an extension of our approach to different camera setups, i.e., different forward operators.
 This could be realized by an appropriate calibration step, which affects the weights of the blur kernel and radial lens distortion.
+Some preliminary experiments on the robustness of our pipeline can be found in Appendix~\ref{sec:app:robust}.
 Another interesting avenue of future research would be to develop a ``one-size-fits-all'' reconstruction network that can handle arbitrary degrees of blurring.
 One conceivable way to do so would be to combine the outputs of all $20$ trained U-Nets and processing them in a subsequent CNN.
 Ideas from knowledge distillation could be also useful in that regard \cite{Hinton:2015aa}.

 To move beyond laboratory conditions towards a production-ready model, many other aspects need to be taken into account.
-Some examples are varying levels of luminance within the images, covariate shifts, motion blur, tangential distortion effects due misaligned cameras, and more diverse data to build a general-purpose deblurrer.
+Some examples are varying levels of luminance within the images, covariate shifts, motion blur, tangential distortion effects due to misaligned cameras, and more diverse data to build a general-purpose deblurrer.

 Having said that, the purpose of this article is \emph{not} to pave the way to an algorithm that can be directly implemented into a product.
 Instead, it should be rather seen as an important proof of concept for future undertakings, closely aligned with the original goals of the HDC.
 We have demonstrated the potential of data-centric machine learning and physics-informed modeling in inverse problems, thereby pushing the limits beyond what was previously considered achievable --- admittedly, the authors, and perhaps the challenge organizers as well, initially did not expect that passing a blur level far higher than 10 would be possible.\footnote{In the run-up to the official start of the challenge, the organizers only collected data for the first 10 blur levels, which quickly turned out to be too ``easy''.
 This motivated them to significantly increase the severity of blurring by adding 10 more levels, up to fairly extreme situations.} We hope that our findings can spark theoretical and empirical research that goes beyond classical/sparse regularization theory (cf.~Section~\ref{sec:literature}) and puts the role of data even more in the foreground than it was already done in compressed sensing.